 Arriving at a small police station that the respondent was not able to identify as he no longer had his phone and was disoriented from the car ride, the four officers, who the respondent described as local police, opened the door for a couple of minutes.
 One of the officers came to the back and asked for the passwords for a couple of the phones.
 The respondent assumed this was to get information about the transit group’s route.
 This officer also put his head in the car and asked the group casually where they were from.

 Before leaving, they put nine more men in the van from Iraq and other Arabic speaking countries whose nationality the respondent did not know.
-He would estimate most of the men to be in the same age as the respondent’s transit group (25-32), with only one of them significantly older (around 50 years old).
-They left the police station around 5:00PM with in total of 23 apprehended individuals in the back of the van.
+He estimated most of the men to be in the same age as the respondent’s transit group (25-32), with only one of them significantly older (around 50 years old).
+They left the police station around 5:00PM with a total of 23 apprehended individuals in the back of the van.
 They drove for what seemed to be three or four hours, according to the respondent.
 The car ride was very uncomfortable with the additional people in the vehicle because there was not a seat from everyone.

 “They give a punishment in the van, they know that all people are not in good condition.”